Skip to main content

 Fish Oil and Triglycerides Study

-Two types of fish oil supplements, differing in the way they are manufactured, are commercially available.
+A large and growing body of literature has suggested that fish oil supplements may be protective against cardiovascular disease through lowering triglycerides (TG) in individuals who have high levels in their blood.
+Two types of fish oil supplements, differing in the way they are manufactured (as ethyl esters vs. triglycerides), are commercially available.
 However, no research study has evaluated whether these two types of supplements confer similar benefits.
-The aim of the Fish Oil and Triglycerides Study is to investigate the triglyceride-lowering effect of these two types of supplements in individuals with elevated levels in their blood (>150 mg/dL).
+The aim of this study was to investigate the triglyceride-lowering effect of these two types of supplements in individuals with elevated TG levels.
+A secondary analysis investigated the effect on LDL-cholesterol concentrations and its sub-particles.

 Eligible Participants